Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 • ORAC score – 319.

-Cantaloupe melon is immediately a good source of vitamin A (in the plant-based carotenoid form) and vitamin C. We’ve raved about those two nutrients in this article and in my eBook, so in brief, vitamin C clears acne by lowering stress hormone levels and accelerating collagen production.
+Cantaloupe melon is immediately a good source of vitamin A (in plant-based carotenoid form) and vitamin C. We’ve raved about those two nutrients in this article, so in brief, vitamin C clears acne by lowering stress hormone levels and accelerating collagen production.
 It’s also the most abundant water-soluble antioxidant in the human body.

-Vitamin A directly controls both the skin’s oil and keratin protein production, the two main villains behind blocked pores.
-Vitamin A also accumulates in your cells, and provides a natural armour against free radicals from sunlight (allowing you to make more vitamin D).
+Vitamin A directly controls both the skin’s oil and keratin protein production, the two main villains behind clogged pores.
+Vitamin A also provides a natural armour against free radicals from sunlight, allowing you to make more vitamin D without inflammation.

 Do melons deserve to become the new superfood craze for clearing acne then?
 The answer is definitely no.

 Why?
-Simply because if you browse through the most ordinary market stall in every town or city, almost every fruit and vegetable for sale will contain just as much vitamin C.
+Simply because if you visit any marketplace in any town or city, almost every fruit and vegetable for sale will contain just as much vitamin C.

 Read Annihilate Your Acne – get the ultimate diet and clear your acne permanently!

-You could argue that cantaloupe melons are unique as a rare fruit with decent amounts of vitamin A. Only mangoes (21%) and papaya (19%) come close.
+Cantaloupe melons are relatively rare as a fruit with decent vitamin A quantities, as only mangoes (21%) and papaya (19%) come close.
+However, they’re still obsolete next to most vegetables.

 Pineapple (456) and watermelon (142) rank similarly, but neither cantaloupe nor honeydew have the fascinating hidden powers of those fruits (see below).
 Their magnesium is feeble, which slowly but surely accumulates when you eat bananas (7% of RDA), blackberries (5%) and raspberries (5%).